heterl0/CreateTable-Class/README.md

 # CreateTable-Class
-NetBeans 8.2.
+###NetBeans 8.2.

 This class is used to create table, display it with your data set.

+First of all, download file CreateTable.java and copy it to your project, refactor package!

-First of all, call constructor to create a new object CreateTable.
+First, call constructor to create a new object CreateTable.

 For example: you want to create a table with four columns: